ttbarnes/roco-dashboardings/src/pages/players/ebic44.md

 ---
 templateKey: player
 name: ebic44
-comments: Quit at 1-1 when someone on our team left/disconnected
+comments: Quit at 1-1 when someone on our team left/disconnected.
+Plays with ExCat-.
+Awful teamwork.
+Also both toxic and then turn mic off.
 isAFK: false
 runsInGetsKilled: false
 isToxic: false